FIWARE/tutorials.CRUD-Operations/README.md

-Full context data for a specified entity type can be retrieved by making a GET request to the `/v2/entities` endpoint and supplying the `type` parameter, combine this with the o`ptions=keyValues` parameter and the `attrs` parameter to obtain key-values.
+Full context data for a specified entity type can be retrieved by making a GET request to the `/v2/entities` endpoint and supplying the `type` parameter, combine this with the `options=keyValues` parameter and the `attrs` parameter to retrieve key-values.

 ### List Data Entity by ID